swarmee/partySearch/readme.md

 ||||||Mark Rich||
 |||||||22 Low St|

-While there are many documents created, elasticsearch manages them all as one logical document so if you delete the event all of the nested documents are also deleted.
+While there are many documents created, elasticsearch manages them all as one logical document so if you delete/upsert the event all of the nested documents are also deleted/upserted.

 This elasticsearch configuration exceeded our expectations in relation to distributed loading/querying and storage of common attributes together for simplied searching.
 Elasticsearch was also able to support the aggregated analysis of party details without the need to maintain a derived data source.